Surf Forecasts:

 Best Forecast Surf Conditions for Burleigh Heads this week:

-The surf forecast for Burleigh Heads over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 7PM.
-The primary swell is predicted to be 2.0m and 10s period.
+The surf forecast for Burleigh Heads over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Tuesday (Jul 21) at 10PM.
+The primary swell is predicted to be 2.0m and 9s period with a secondary swell of 0.3m and 10s.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |